mandysGit/git-branches/git-branches.md

 ### What is a commit?

-- Git can be thought of as a timeline managment utility ⏳
+- Git can be thought of as a timeline management utility ⏳
 - A **commit** is a snapshot 📸 of what the project looked like when it was saved at a certain point in time.
   - Every commit has a **SHA**
   - Every commit has the changes that were made in that commit.  `git show` to see those changes.